 Mental health detention – UK Government assessment

-- However, overall detentions under the Mental Health Act (MHA) continue to increase – there were almost 50,000 new detentions under the MHA in England in 2019–20, higher than the previous two years, although the actual total will be higher as not all providers submit data.
+- Overall detentions under the Mental Health Act (MHA) continue to rise.
+There were almost 51,000 recorded detentions under the MHA in England in 2019–20, higher than the previous two years, although the actual total will be higher as not all providers submit data.

-- The use of restraint in mental health detention overall remains high, particularly for people with learning disabilities and/or autism, and disproportionately affects people from Black and other ethnic minority groups and women and girls.
+- The use of restraint in mental health detention remains high, particularly on people with learning disabilities and/or autism, and disproportionately affects people from Black and other ethnic minority groups and women and girls.

-- The Mental Health Units (Use of Force) Act 2018 (‘Seni’s Law’), which includes measures intended to reduce the use of restraint and improve accountability in mental health settings, has not yet been commenced, though the UK Government has announced it will be implemented in November 2021.
+- The Mental Health Units (Use of Force) Act 2018, which includes measures intended to reduce the use of restraint and improve accountability in mental health settings, has not yet been commenced, though the UK Government has announced it will be implemented in November 2021.